ROBOMASTER-S1/ROBOMASTER-S1/README.md

 - 😀 Hi, I’m ROBOMASTER-S1.
 - 💞️ I’m interested in computer science and robotics.
-- 🌱 I’m currently learning Python; seven years this Christmas day, 2024 coming.
+- 🌱 I’m currently learning Python; nine years this Christmas day, 2026 coming.
 - 👀 If anyone wants Python code, Robomaster s1 Python code and Cozmo Python code; I have them all.
 I now have Python code on how to make the Robomaster S1 become a line follower.